intuition-dev/mbCLIx/future/vid-wall/story1.md

 # Regarding the video wall.

-I posted a wall video wall of some nice web-apps I found.
-To play videos, I needed a media player.
+I posted a wall video wall of some nice web-apps we found.
+To play videos, we needed a media player.
 There are several good media players that you can use that support IOS and Android features.
-After checking this chart I used Radiant MP.
+After checking this chart we used Radiant MP.

 ![](//cekvenich.site44.com/post/vwall/players.png)